-These consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments measured at fair value.
+These consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments and share based compensation measured at fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.